Diabetes is a complex disease

 - Insulin resistance is the hallmark of the disease

-- Affects mainly adults but in increasing numbers also children
+- It affects mainly adults but in increasing numbers also children

 - Exogenous insulin treatment in 20-30% of all patients